Jesse Winker Player Props: Brewers vs. Braves

-Jesse Winker -- 1-for-4 with an RBI in his last game -- will be in action for the Milwaukee Brewers versus the Atlanta Braves, with Allan Winans on the mound, on July 22 at 7:15 PM ET.
+The Milwaukee Brewers and Jesse Winker, who went 0-for-3 last time out, take on Bryce Elder and the Atlanta Braves at American Family Field, Sunday at 2:10 PM ET.

-In his most recent game, he went 1-for-4 with an RBI against the Braves.
+In his previous game he had a hitless performance (0-for-3) against the Braves.

 Jesse Winker Game Info & Props vs. the Braves